solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     CREATE INDEX listings_listing_id ON listings (listing_id);
     ```

-3. Re-run the query to see the Sequential Scan is now removed and a Index Scan is now used improving the costs:
+3. Re-run the query to see the Sequential Scan is now removed and a Index Scan is now used improving the cost and execution times:

     ```sql
         EXPLAIN ANALYZE select *